 Then we discovered the world of Scheelys in Springfield, Illinois.
 This was the last Tesla Supercharger before hitting St. Louis.
 It was a cool store to look around, and inside was a small cafe.
 Merry Christmas!
 Adults received free brewed coffee.

-In St. Louis, I used the Tesla Destination charger downtown, which charged a small 27/miles per hour and was being used as a valet parking spot by the Magnolia hotel.
+In St. Louis, I used the Tesla Destination charger downtown, which charged a tiny 27/miles per hour and was being used as a valet parking spot by the Magnolia hotel.
 We saw Wicked at the Fabulous Fox, and afterward crossed back into Illinois with 30 miles.
-The night ate away my battery, and we woke up with seven miles.
+The night chill ate away my battery, and we woke up with seven miles.
 My insurance covered part of a tow to St. Louis County Mall, where we began our long trip back home, hitting Springfield, Bloomington, and Bolingbrook superchargers again.

 This trip proved a good lesson in:

 2) consider buying the long-range models if you drive small road trips